AkaashThawani/uniTrade-team1/README.md

 - Reviewing and adjusting trading strategies based on performance and market shifts.
 - Participating in online trading communities for insights and sharing experiences.

-This persona captures the essential characteristics and needs of a trader, which can help inform product design and development decisions.

 **Product Backlog Items as User Stories:**
 ---------------------------------------------------------------------------------------------------------------------------